HHSAPCompSci2020/capstone-project-cykura/doc/README - Cykura.txt

 Features List (THE ONLY SECTION THAT CANNOT CHANGE LATER):
 Must-have Features:
 * There should be 3 abilities that the enemies and players can have or collect.
-   * If a player/enemy gets hit with an ability, they lose health
    * Fireball shoots a fireball left and right of the player
       * 10 HP damage to enemies
       * 1 Heart damage to player
    * WaterWave shoots a shock wave extending outward from the Hero
-      * 20 HP damage to enemies
+      * 25 HP damage to enemies
       * 2 Heart damage to player
    * Leaf dash allows the player to dash left and right and deal damage to enemies passed
-      * Base Damage: 5 HP damage to enemies
+      * Base Damage: 50 HP damage to enemies
+      * Max Damage: 100 HP damage to enemies
-      * Base Damage: 1/2 Heart to player
+      * 1 Heart damage to player
-      * Does not fall while dashing
+      * Does not fall while dashing (Moves horizontally)
-      * Hold the ability button, D, to charge the dash
+      * Hold the D key to charge the dash
          * Longer the charge, longer the dash (distance covered), greater the damage
          * Max Damage: 20 HP damage to enemies
          * Max Damage: 2 Hearts to player
-         * Cannot charge for more than 5 seconds
+         * Cannot charge for more than 2 seconds
-         * When player is in air and charges, player will move horizontally to the right and will not fall while dashing (depending on how long the charge was held)
          * Can fall while charging (while the button is held and the player is in the air)
+         * Can jump while charging
+         * Cannot walk while charging
+         * Cannot walk after dashing in the air until reaching a surface
 * The enemies should be able to spawn and function correctly.
 The enemy should be able to use  abilities and they should be able to drop rewards/powers when defeated.
+If the enemy collides with the Hero, the hero takes 1 heart damage.
+   * Enemy
+      * Drops Hearts once defeated
+      * HP: 100
    * FireEnemy
       * Uses Fireball ability
       * Drops Fireball ability once defeated